AEIOU · Indications for Urgent Hemodialysis Mnemonic

 What is hemodialysis?

 Hemodialysis is a form of renal replacement therapy in which a device assists the kidneys in maintaining homeostasis by removing excess fluid, solutes, and toxins from the blood.
-During hemodialysis, an intravenous line (IV) or an arteriovenous line (i.e., a connection between a small artery and vein), like an AV graft or AV fistula, is connected to a dialysis machine.
-The machine filters blood by using a semipermeable membrane between the blood and a dialysis solution, allowing solutes to move from greater to lesser concentrations.
-The dialysis solution is formulated so that excess fluid and solutes move from the blood to the solution to be discarded.
+During hemodialysis, an intravenous line (IV) or an arteriovenous line (i.e., a connection between a small artery and vein, like an AV graft or AV fistula) is connected to a dialysis machine.
+The machine filters blood through a semipermeable membrane that separates it from a dialysis solution, allowing solutes to move from higher to lower concentrations.
+The dialysis solution is formulated to draw excess fluid and waste products from the blood for removal.

-Hemodialysis is typically used to treat a rapid impairment of kidney function (i.e., acute kidney injury), a progressive loss of kidney function (i.e., chronic kidney disease), or the ingestion of certain toxic substances.
-It can be used short-term until the kidneys regain function or toxins are removed, long-term until a kidney transplant is available, or lifelong for individuals who are ineligible for renal transplantation.
+Hemodialysis is typically used to treat rapid loss of kidney function (i.e., acute kidney injury), progressive loss of kidney function (i.e., chronic kidney disease) or the ingestion of certain toxic substances.
+It can be used short-term until the kidneys regain function or toxins are removed, long-term until a kidney transplant is available, or lifelong in those ineligible for renal transplantation.

 What is AEIOU?